aspose-words/Aspose.Words-Documentation/en/java/developer-guide/linq-reporting-engine/linq-reporting-engine-or-mail-merge/_index.md

 - Inclusion of document parts depending on conditions
 - Built-in support for objects mimicking `ADO.NET` in Java as data sources (any custom data source can be supported by implementing the [IMailMergeDataSource](https://reference.aspose.com/words/java/com.aspose.words/imailmergedatasource/) interface)

-Overall, Mail Merge is a good way to go if you are never going to use features beyond the scope of Mail Merge, or you have to deal with Microsoft Word mail merge templates.
+Overall, Mail Merge is a good way to go if you are never going to use features beyond the scope of Mail Merge, or you have to deal with Microsoft Word Mail Merge templates.
 However, being tied with and limited by Microsoft Word behavior, Mail Merge cannot be easily extended to cover every specific scenario, and this is where LINQ Reporting Engine stands out.

 ## LINQ Reporting Engine Features